ipc2023-classical/domain-labyrinth/README.md

 the robot can move through it to find its way out.
 The robot always starts in the top left corner, and is allowed to leave the labyrinth once it reaches the bottom right corner.
-The row or column of cards can be pushed only if the robot is not occupying that row or column.
+The row or column of cards can be pushed only if the robot is not occupying any card in that row or column.

 This domain was submitted to International Planning Competition 2023 by
  - Rebecca Eifler <eifler@cs.uni-saarland.de>, and